jean/collective.hostout/README.rst

 Overview
 ********

-Hostout is a framework for managing remote buildouts via fabric scripts.
+Hostout is a framework for managing remote buildouts via Fabric_ scripts.
 It includes many helpful built-in commands to package, deploy and bootstrap a remote server based on your local buildout.